theobald-software/theobald-software.github.io/content/_en/board-connector/server/server-settings.md

 Defines the maximum age of the web server [log files](../logging/server-logging) in days.
 After this period the log files are deleted.

 **Enable setup distribution for clients** <br>
-Defines whether the setup of the Board Connector version running on the server needs to be downloaded.
-When an older Board Connector Designer version is connected to a newer Board Connector Server version, you are be prompted to download and update the Designer with the Board Connector version.
+Defines whether the setup of the BOARD Connector version running on the server needs to be downloaded.
+When an older BOARD Connector Designer version is connected to a newer BOARD Connector Server version, you are be prompted to download and update the Designer with the BOARD Connector version.

 #### Result cache